-Mexicans cuisine makes great use of chili and lime, so it makes perfect sense that Tajín seasoning was created by a Mexican company.
+Mexican cuisine makes great use of chili and lime, so it makes perfect sense that Tajín seasoning was created by a Mexican company.
 For those of you not familiar with the product, it is a simple seasoning mix consisting of dried and ground red chilies, sea salt, dehydrated lime juice, and a tiny bit of an anti-caking agent.
 There are no artificial flavors, no artificial colorants, no sugar, and no difficult-to-pronounce ingredients.
-Thankfully that Mexican company has been exporting their product all over the world, so it's no longer just Mexicans that can enjoy Tajín.
+Thankfully that Mexican company has been exporting their product all over the world, so it's no longer just Mexicans who can enjoy Tajín.

 Types of Tajin

 The Tajín product line has several products but their general use is the same across the board.
 First, and perhaps the most well-known product in their seasoning line is the Tajín Clásico.
 Then there are the low-sodium version and habanero chile mix.
 All three contain the same ingredients list, with the only differences being that one uses less salt and another habanero chilies instead of the combination of red peppers that the Clásico uses.
 When you taste any of the three your mouth puckers with a zesty and savory citrus taste, then it ends with a mild heat.

 (Please notice that there are other products in the Tajín line, like their sauces, but we will only be discussing the powdered chile seasonings.
 To see the full line visit Tajín's page.)